Construction & Project Management Higher Level Apprenticeship

 Overview

-- Develop the intellectual, practical and professional skills of the learner in the critical acquisition, analysis, interpretation and understanding of the management of construction projects and organisations.
+Develop the intellectual, practical and professional skills of the learner in the critical acquisition, analysis, interpretation and understanding of the management of construction projects and organisations

-- Apply appropriate theoretical and practical management methods in the analysis and solution of design, engineering and construction problems.
+Apply appropriate theoretical and practical management methods in the analysis and solution of design, engineering and construction problems

-- Develop a holistic approach to the planning, monitoring and control of construction projects by integrating the technical knowledge of design, engineering and construction with financial, legal, IT, commercial leadership and managerial skills of business administration in the management of simple to complex projects through their various stages from inception, feasibility, strategy, design, construction, commissioning and into maintenance; and in construction organisations; e.g. construction economics and finance, strategic management, information systems, construction law, international construction markets and competitive advantage.
+Develop a holistic approach to the planning, monitoring and control of construction projects by integrating the technical knowledge of design, engineering and construction with financial, legal, IT, commercial leadership and managerial skills of business administration in the management of simple to complex projects through their various stages from inception, feasibility, strategy, design, construction, commissioning and into maintenance; and in construction organisations; e.g. construction economics and finance, strategic management, information systems, construction law, international construction markets and competitive advantage

 Subjects taught

-Procurement, Contract Administration and Law (20 credits)
+Procurement Contract Administration and Law (20 CATS)

-Project Management, Planning and Control (20 credits)
+Project Management, Planning and Control (20 CATS)

-Construction Economics and Construction Finance (20 credits)
+Construction Economics & Construction Finance (20 CATS)

 Optional Modules

-Building Information Modelling in Practice (10 credits)
+Building Information Modelling in Practice (10 CATS)

-Construction Law 2 (10 credits)
+Construction Law 2 (10 CATS)

 Entry requirements